Coronary Artery Bypass Graft Surgery

 While the traditional "open heart" procedure is still commonly done and often preferred

-in many situations, less invasive techniques have been developed to bypass blocked
+in many cases, less invasive techniques have been developed to bypass blocked coronary

-coronary arteries.
-"Off-pump" procedures, in which the heart does not have to be stopped,
+arteries.
+"Off-pump" procedures, in which the heart does not have to be stopped, were

-were developed in the 1990's.
-Other minimally invasive procedures, such as keyhole
+developed in the 1990's.
+Other minimally invasive procedures, such as keyhole surgery

-surgery (done through very small incisions) and robotic procedures (done with the
+(done through very small incisions) and robotic procedures (done with the aid of a

 Why might I need coronary artery bypass surgery?